5 Tips for How to Grow Beans

 When to plant beans in Arizona

-Harvest beans when they are small and tender.
-As beans mature they lose flavor and the pods begin to bulge with seeds.
-This signals to the plant to stop producing.
+Harvest beans when the pods are firm and about the diameter of a pencil.
+Pick beans when young for best flavor.
+Harvest beans often to encourage production.
+As beans mature they lose flavor and the pods begin to bulge with seeds, this signals to the plant to stop producing.

 Most beans do not store well; once picked, use them as soon as possible.
-Rinse with water and store in the fridge if not using them right away.
+Store in the fridge if not using them right away.
 Beans are delicious raw (when picked young) or cooked.
 Beans are high in vitamins A, B and C, as well as calcium and iron.